return42/sphkerneldoc/linux_src_doc/net/batman-adv/multicast_c.rst

 Description
 -----------

-Collect multicast addresses of the local multicast listeners on the given soft interface, dev, in the given mcast_list.
+Collects multicast addresses of multicast listeners residing on this kernel on the given soft interface, dev, in the given mcast_list.
+In general, multicast listeners provided by your multicast receiving applications run directly on this node.

+If there is a bridge interface on top of dev, collects from that one instead.
+Just like with IP addresses and routes, multicast listeners will(/should) register to the bridge interface instead of an enslaved bat0.

 .. _`batadv_mcast_mla_softif_get.return`: